Bank from home with these digital features

 With the bill pay feature, you can forget the hassle of visiting multiple websites to pay your bills each month.
 To set it up, simply enroll in bill pay, add each biller and schedule a recurring payment.
 Once complete, you don’t have to worry about tracking multiple bills and you can rest assured that all your bills are paid on time.
 Bonus tip: setting up the bill pay feature reduces all that extra paper.

 Worried about how you’ll hold onto your records?
-Most systems let you trace several years of printable statements, so you can often times find what you’re looking for.
+Most systems let you trace several years of printable statements.

-Open cards, cash checks and make digital transfers from home
+Open cards, deposit checks and make digital transfers from home

 To use this feature, within the app take a photo of the front and the back of the signed check, and then deposit them to your account.
 You’ll see the amount added to your balance within one business day.

 The app also helps you send money easily and securely.
-Send funds to anyone with a bank account in the United States in just a few minutes via Zelle, a person-to-person money transfer service.
+Send funds to anyone with a bank account in the United States in just a few minutes via Zelle®, a person-to-person money transfer service.
 All you need to do is enter their email address or mobile phone number and hit “send.”
-This offers a quick, easy way to split a dinner restaurant bill with friends, or to pay your pet sitter or babysitter without the need for cash or checks.
+This offers a quick, easy way to split a restaurant bill with friends, send the gift of money for a birthday, or pay your pet sitter or babysitter without the need for cash or checks.
 You can even request payments from others.
-Zelle services are completely free when doing personal banking with U.S. Bank.
+Zelle® services are completely free when doing personal banking with U.S. Bank.

 Digital features made for real life

 Sometimes banking requires a visit to your local branch.
-Visit the U.S. Bank website to find a location or, if you’re on the go, you can use the U.S. Bank Mobile App to locate ATMs and branches near you.
+You can find a location and book an appointment from the U.S. Bank website or right from the app.
+Virtual appointments are also now available.
 Made for busy schedules and remote banking, the U.S. Bank online platform and app have everything you need in one place, accessible at your fingertips.

 To send money in minutes with Zelle in the U.S. Bank Mobile App or online experience, you must have an eligible U.S. Bank account and have a mobile number registered in your online and mobile banking profile for at least three calendar days.
 Transactions typically occur in minutes when the recipient’s email address or U.S. mobile number is already enrolled with Zelle.
 Users must have a bank account in the U.S. to use Zelle.
 Terms and conditions apply.